About the COVID-19 Vaccine Confidence Initiative

 The initiative, aimed at professional social workers, includes:

 - Comprehensive virtual professional education for social workers on COVID-19 vaccine safety and effectiveness, barriers to vaccination (e.g., misinformation/disinformation, logistical challenges, psychological, etc.), the mental health and social care dimensions of vaccine confidence and uptake, and the role of social workers in promoting vaccination.
-NASW has conducted free webinars, all of which provide 1.5 complimentary CEUs.
+NASW is conducting complimentary live and self-study webinars, all of which provide 1.5 complimentary CEUs.
 To view the recordings, follow this link.

-- Communications campaign leveraging NASW’s national and chapter social media, publications and other channels to convey accurate, up-to-date information about the COVID-19 vaccines and vaccine confidence.
+- Communications campaign leveraging NASW’s national and chapter social media, electronic publications, and other communications channels to convey accurate, up-to-date information about the COVID-19 vaccines and vaccine confidence.

 - Smartphone mobile application providing readily accessible vaccine information, motivational interviewing strategies, screening questions and brief interventions, and effective vaccine messaging for real-time support.
 HBRT will also collaborate with NORC at the University of Chicago to assist in developing messaging and in evaluation efforts.

-A number of specialty social work associations will also be engaged in the initiative.
+Several specialty social work organizations will also be engaged in the initiative.